graphops/docs/docs/launchpad/guides/monitoring-stack-with-HA.md

       password: "$__env{DATABASE_PASSWORD}"
 ```

-Finally, we need to adjust prometheus to increase replicas and use thanos sidecar.
+Finally, we need to adjust Prometheus to increase replicas and use Thanos sidecar.

 A workable set of values for accomplishing that looks like:

 ```yaml